 - Create an operating agreement (not required in Kansas but highly recommended; allows you more control over operations and less liability)

 Once you form your LLC, you will need to file annual reports with the Secretary of State.
 This report is always due on the 15th day of the 4th month after the end of your LLC’s tax year (usually April 15th).

 A Note About Kansas Business Registration

-Our Experienced Overland Business Formation Lawyers Can Help
+Our Experienced Overland Park Business Formation Lawyers Can Help

 Any new business owner will have a host of questions and concerns about their business formation process.
 While the internet may be able to answer general questions, it can never replace the experience, insight, and personalized support of a seasoned legal team.
 At Gates Shields Ferguson Swall Hammond P.A., our lawyers have more than 260 years of combined legal experience.
 Let us put this experience to work for the future of your business.